SilicorniO/webui/README.md

  * cui - Children ui: ("n") If you don't want to process the children of the view although they have "ui" attribute.
  * sv - Scroll vertical: () Just add this parameter to show vertical scrollbars in the view if it is necessary.
  * sh - Scroll horizontal: () Just add this parameter to show vertical scrollbars in the view if it is necessary.
- * s - Screen: () Just add this parameter to define the tag as a screen.
-Call to "drawUIAll".
-This is equivalent to give an identifier to the tag and call to "drawUIForId('ID')".
+ * v - Visibility: ("v") to show the view, this is the default value. ("i") to set the view as invisible but having size. ("g") to hide view from eyes and calculations.

 ### 3. Identifiers of the views